WildDrone/training/docs/welcome.md

 ## Doctoral training

 This website is a repository of training materials for WildDrone doctoral candidates.
-DCs should use the menus to navigate to resources as instructed by WildDrone and instititional colleagues.
+DCs should head to [curriculum](curriculum) or use the menus to navigate to resources as instructed by WildDrone and instititional colleagues.

 ## Reuse of materials